onesmallskipforman/SV-Toolbox/README.md

 ## Related Work

-Several of these modules are featured in other projects of mine, including my [AES Encryption Hardware Accelerator](https://github.com/onesmallskipforman/AES-Accel).
+Several of these modules are featured in other projects of mine, including my [AES Encryption Hardware Accelerator](https://github.com/onesmallskipforman/AES-Accel) and [AES Decryption Hardware Accelerator](https://github.com/onesmallskipforman/InvAES-Accel).